DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

   ...then the developer portal administrator MUST approve the developer before the developer can sign in.
 If you see this message ask your instructor to approve your developer account - once that is done then login to the portal.

+  > NB: In some "closed" or "restricted" API programs, in which the consumer
+    developers are part of a known organization, it may be that you would like to not require developers to register on the developer portal site.
+No problem.
+The developer portal supports an external authentication - you can use an external LDAP Server, SAML, OpenID Connect, or some other mechanism.

+    This could be used to give employees and trusted partners a "single sign on" experience.
+They'd just visit the dev portal and would automatically be recognized and authenticated.

 3. Register an app from the developer portal.